KhronosGroup/SYCL_Reference/source/iface/device.rst

 .. rubric:: ``sycl::info::device::preferred_interop_user_sync``

 Deprecated in SYCL 2020.
 Only supported when using the OpenCL backend.
-Throws an exception with the ``errc::invalid`` error code if used with a device whose backend is not OpenCL.
+Throws an exception with the ``sycl::errc::invalid`` error code if used with a device whose backend is not OpenCL.

 Returns true if the preference for this SYCL device is for the user to